Beira Sofala, Mozambique Travel Guide

 During cyclone season (November-April), stay informed via local news and weather reports.
 Follow authorities' instructions.

-Have an emergency kit: water, non-perishable food, first-aid kit, a phone with battery.
+Possess an survival kit: water, non-perishable food, first-aid kit, a phone with battery.